repology/repology-updater/README.md

 ```

 in the case you want to change the credentials, don't forget to add
-actual ones to `repology.conf`.
+the actual ones to `repology.conf`.

 ### Populating the database

+Note that you need more than 11GiB of disk space for Repology
+PostgreSQL database and additioannly more than 11GiB space for raw
+and parsed repository data if you decide to run a complete update
+process.

 #### Option 1: use dump

-The most simple way to populate the database would be to just fill
+The fastest and most simple way to fill the database would be to
-it with the data from main Repology instance, dumps of which are
-generated daily:
+use a database [dump](https://dumps.repology.org/) of main Repology
+instance:

 ```shell
 curl -s https://dumps.repology.org/repology-database-dump-latest.sql.zst | unzstd | psql -U repology